 Visit Guides and Instructors Page for complete details and background on each of our Guide Team.

-Students are responsible for getting to and from the course areas.
-On day-1, the first session will start at our Classroom located at #240-400 Brooksbank Ave, North Vancouver (1 block up from MEC) at 0800, unless other arrangements are made at the time of registration.
-You will receive instructions for the specific meeting points for the first day of your course.
+On day-1, the first session usually is held at our Classroom located at #240-400 Brooksbank Ave, North Vancouver (1 block up from MEC) at 0815, unless other arrangements are made at the time of registration.
+You will receive email instructions a few days in advance of the course for the specific meeting points for the first day of your course.
+The first day of the course includes both indoor and outdoor sessions.
+The Day-1 class session will finish between 4:00 and 5:00 pm.

 Students are reminded to plan to arrive 10-15 minutes early to the course sessions, to allow for traffic delays, poor road conditions, parking, etc. The field sessions will start promptly at the times indicated - latecomers will risk missing the field sessions as once the group has departed there are no options to join them in the field at a later time.

-Our format includes 7 hours of theory and 10 hours of practical fieldwork.
+Our format includes 7 hours of theory and 10 hours of practical fieldwork, spread over 2 days of instruction.
 Manuals are included in the course and form an integral part of the learning.
 Our AST-1 course content and materials have been developed over the past 30 years and are based on the nationally-recognized AST-1 curriculum developed by Avalanche Canada.

 Theory topics include: